-Scholarship is awarded prior to the student’s first semester and carried throughout the student’s academic career (pending on maintaining satisfactory academic progress and complying with the general terms for the scholarships).
+Every scholarship is awarded prior to the student’s first semester and carried throughout their academic career (pending on maintaining satisfactory academic progress and complying with the general terms for the scholarships).

-To remain eligible, Student must meet the rules and regulations indicated below.
-(If all the rules and regulations are met, the scholarship will automatically renew and will be posted to student account.
-Failure to meet the requirement will automatically result in a forfeiture and cancellation of your award.)
+To remain eligible, the student must meet the rules and regulations indicated below.
+If all the rules and regulations are met, the scholarship will automatically renew and will be posted to student account.
+Failure to meet the requirement will automatically result in a forfeiture and cancellation of the scholarship.

 ● For scholarship purposes, the academic year consists of the fall, spring, and summer semesters.

 ● You must enroll and maintain full time hours every semester as of the last add and drop period of the semester.

 ● You must maintain an overall cumulative GPA of 2.00 for Undergraduate students & 3.0 for Graduate students at the end of each academic year.

 ● You must earn a minimum of 24 credit hours for Undergraduate and 18 credit hours for Graduate students at the end of each academic year.

 ● This scholarship may be used in conjunction with other aid.
 To avoid an over-award of a student’s tuition, eligible fees, financial aid (if applicable), institutional scholarships and state grants cannot exceed the full cost of the tuition and eligible fees.